Life Insurers Get a Reprieve

 The present shape of the domestic life insurance industry was set on course by events from 1945.
 A Supreme Court decision led to the passage of the McCarran-Ferguson Act, which formalized the state-by-state insurance regulatory regime which exists to this day.
 Because the act forced insurers to gain licenses to operate in each individual state, it created artificial barriers to entry, which impeded the development of a nationwide insurance industry.
 At the time, there were fewer than 500 life insurance companies in the United States, but for the following 40 years the number climbed year after year until reaching a peak of almost 2,500 in 1988.
 Since then, the trend has reversed course, and the last 20 years has seen steady consolidation with fewer than 1,000 life insurers currently operating in the U.S.

-Alan Rambaldini does not own shares in any of the securities mentioned above.
+Alan Rambaldini does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.